changesets/changesets/.changeset/silly-sloths-brush.md

 "@changesets/git": patch
 ---

-Get correct repository root instead of `cwd`when getting absolute paths of changed files
+`getChangedFilesSince` and `getChangedPackagesSinceRef` will now return the correct absolute paths of the changed files when the passed `cwd` is different from the repository's root.